bognaum/vscode-emmet-commands-and-keybindings/README.md

 Emmet has three base abilities:

 1. abbreviations expanding
-2. Emmet's text processing commands
+2. Emmet text processing commands
-3. Emmet's snippets
+3. Emmet snippets

 The text processing commands may be very useful, but to use the commands, you need some way to run this commands.

-This extension has menu of the editor title with all Emmet's commands.
+This extension has menu of the editor title with all Emmet commands.
 Some commands have keybindings, which yu may see, if you will open this menu.